The Ultimate Baby Shower Checklist: Plan the Perfect Celebration - Baby Chick

 • If cooking food, prepare a shopping list for the food and beverages you need.

-• Reconfirm the entertainment or create a baby shower playlist for a fun and inviting atmosphere.
+• Reconfirm the entertainment, or create a baby shower playlist to create a fun and inviting atmosphere.

 1 Week Before the Baby Shower: Final Headcount and Prep Favors